winitzki/scall/tutorial/programming_dhall.md

 ### Monads with recursive types

 There does not seem to exist a combinator that produces a monad out of a fixpoint of an arbitrary type constructor that has some properties.

+The "free monad" is a recursive combinator that takes an arbitrary functor and builds a new monad out of that.

-Instead, we will look at specific known monads that have recursive types.
+We begin by looking at specific known monads that have recursive types.
 Some often used monads of that kind are the list-like and the tree-like monads.
 Examples of list-like monads are the standard `List` and the non-empty list.

 #### The `List` monad